-What type of Products are not allowed to be discussed during a meeting to discuss Medicare products?
+What type of Products cannot be discussed during a meeting to discuss Medicare products?

-You cannot discuss non-healthcare-related products such as life insurance or annuities on appointments regarding Medicare Advantage or Medicare Part D products.
+You cannot discuss non-healthcare-related products such as life insurance or annuities regarding Medicare Advantage or Medicare Part D products on appointments.
 You must make a separate appointment later to discuss these non-health-related items.

 What are the types of the scope of appointment?